Get Started with AwardcoGet a Demo

 Diversity in the workplace also means looking at people who don’t meet the exact requirements of your job description.
 Many people have successfully taken experience from one job and applied to another job.
 So, while you may want people with lots of experience in the exact position you’re hiring for, don’t write people off who are just starting in your particular industry.
 Studies show bringing in new people brings in new ideas.
 And that’s what we like to call growth.

 Many times the most creative ideas are ones that receive a lot of skepticism, but you don’t want to be the person to say no to a great idea just because it’s a little out there, right?
-Imagine being one of the publishers that passed on the Harry Potter series—all because you said no to an idea that was a little out there.
+Imagine being one of the publishers that passed on the Harry Potter series—all because you said no to an idea that was a little out of the ordinary.

 Obviously, some ideas may be unrealistic or unfeasible based on monetary or time constraints.
 Some ideas just aren’t good in practice, but to get creativity flowing you need to have a “no bad ideas'' stage in your processes.
 Like they say, there are no bad ideas when brainstorming.
 Bad ideas are just building blocks to good ones.
 Encourage your team to let out ideas even when they know they are bad.
 They may spark thoughts that lead to really good ideas.